 Managing JavaScript Execution

-The following method allows you to selectively disable JavaScript for specific URLs using Chrome DevTools Protocol (CDP).
+The following method allows you to selectively disable JavaScript for specific URLs using Chrome DevTools Protocol (CDP) in conjunction with Selenium.
 The function automatically re-enables JavaScript after navigation (in the finally block).

 -